-Pure-type monsters were living weapons, or in other words bio-weapons (the word “bio” means living or organic) that were created in the Ancient Age.
+Pure-type creatures were living weapons, or in other words bio-weapons (the word “bio” means living or organic) that were created in the Ancient Age.
 Although highly advanced in nature, they were little more than killing machines.
-Many pure-type monsters survived the passage of time fully intact and still existed even ten thousand years after their creation.
+Many pure-type creatures (commonly known as monsters) survived the passage of time fully intact and still existed even ten thousand years after their creation.
 These living weapons were created to be the guardians of the ecosystem, acting as predators who prey on growing human populations in order to ensure that they never grow into a threat to themselves or to the environment.
-In the real world, humans lack a natural predator, but in the Panzer Dragoon world, pure-type monsters play that role which is absent from ours by design in order to stop humans from always being at the top of the food chain.
+In the real world, humans lack a natural predator, but in the Panzer Dragoon world, pure-type creatures play that role which is absent from ours by design in order to stop humans from always being at the top of the food chain.

 Like drones, pure-type bio-monsters appear to be nothing more than slaves, albeit unquestioning ones.
 Internally, drones were closer to pure-type monsters than humans according to Azel.
 Pure-types differed from their mutated counterparts due to the fact that they had remained true to their genetic design since their creation, hence the term “pure”.
 From the information that had been gathered by the Seekers, the Ancients created drones to do physical, laborious work for them - tasks that they did not want to perform themselves, which incidentally, is where the term drone is derived.
 Like worker drones in a beehive, these manufactured servants were not much different.